fdebrus/hayward-ha/README.md

 # Hayward AquaRite integration for Home Assistant
-Dagen / Vistapool / Sugarvalley / Poolwatch / Prologic
+Dagen / Vistapool / Sugarvalley / Poolwatch

 ## Requirements
 - An Hayward AquaRite with wifi module connected to the internet.